公 法 评 论 |

 4 See CARL SCHMITT, THE CRISIS OF PARLIAMENTARY DEMOCRACY (Ellen Kennedy

-trans., 1985) (attributing deliberation and proceduralism to liberalism, and restricting the
+trans., 1985) (attributing deliberation and proceduralism to liberalism, and

 concept of democracy to a series of identities or identifications).